Communities

 @mrTsjolder My understanding is that this can be satisfied by first downloading all the licenses with one request, then let subsequent requests just refer to one of the licenses already downloaded.
 Is that wrong to assume?

-Andreas lost his angel wings‭ I am afraid I am too little of a legal person to judge that.
+Andreas witnessed the end of the world today‭ I am afraid I am too little of a legal person to judge that.
 The main point that I wanted to bring across is that it probably will not suffice to only provide the licenses on request as suggested by trichoplax‭.

 It's good to hear that a URL is sufficient rather than the full licence text.